ubclaunchpad/soil-topARgraphy/backend/README.md

 # Terrain generator

 Generates a terrain model from a heightmap and colours it.
-Change the path in the IMG_URL require towards the end to change the heightmap file.

 ## What's included

-- Generating terrain models from heightmaps
+- Generating terrain models from heightmaps (or any image file, really)
 - Colouring said models using GLSL shaders
 - Multiple heightmaps to try
 - The beginnings of an API in Express